harifaka/ClipperTool/README.md

 This project is open source and licensed under the **[Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/)**.
 Feel free to use, modify, and share it under the terms of the EPL.
----

-## Made With ❤️

-Created with Python, and a healthy obsession with clean clipboards.

----

-**Ready to clean your clipboard and boost your productivity like a boss?**
-**ClipperTool is waiting.** ⚡

----

-*P.S.
-No clipboards were harmed in the making of this tool.*